President Donald Trump’s second executive order on immigration bars citizens of six Muslim-majority countries from entering the United States.

-But what's life like for people in those seven nations?
+But what’s life like for people in those six nations?
 For many, conflict, human rights abuses and long-term unemployment are the norm, and are reasons to flee or try to immigrate.

 Here are snapshots of the situation in each country: